Nickname(s): Gem State

 Here are a few interesting facts about Idaho:

-The rolling hills in northern Idaho were formed by geologic winds.
+Geologic winds formed the rolling hills in northern Idaho.
 The area is referred to as Palouse Country.

 Many Fortune 500 companies started in Idaho, such as Safeway™ at American Falls, Albertsons™ at Boise, JR Simplot™ at Pocatello, United Airlines™ at Lewiston, etc.